fieryhenry/BCSFE-Python/README.md

 8. If that doesn't work then read this: <https://stackoverflow.com/a/71097459>

-9. Then run `python -m pip install -U bcsfe`
+9. Then follow the `Install from source` instructions below

 10. If that doesn't work then run `pkg upgrade` and try again